 Sometimes there are no recent flights provided because the list of recent flights is updated from time to time and finally you can see the forthcoming flights instead of previous ones.
 If so there is an alternative option to check your flight route when selecting the “Switch great circle route”, which should show you a red dotted line on the map.
 This line set the shortest way between departure and arrival airport (orthodrome).
 The real “line” of flight can often differ from the great circle line due to e.g local weather conditions, air traffic, etc. It is always far better when earlier flights are available to view on this portal.
 Then you can compare the real flight with the great circle route (Pic.
 7,8).

-Anyway, there is a lot of options to analyze your flight route.
-An alternative option to insight your flight route is the cockpit view (Pic.
+Anyway, there are a lot of options to analyze your flight route.
+An alternative option for insight into your flight route is the cockpit view (Pic.
 16 – 19).
 This option is available on the Flightradar24.com server for a basic account.
-You can see there the plane location in real-time and due to this check the regions clearly visible from the passenger view.
+You can see there the plane location in real-time and due to this check the regions are clearly visible from the passenger view.

-In another example, during the flight from Kathmandu to Singapore I would also sit on the left side, because the Mt.
+In another example, during the flight from Kathmandu to Singapore I would also sit on the left side because Mt.
 Everest and Kanchenjunga are to be seen there (Pic.
 21).

 When you know what side of the plane are you interested in you must choose your plane seat.
 The best website, where you can check the seat properties in all types of aircraft is Seatguru.com.
 It is highly advisable to check the plane seat properties on this server especially when you would like to have a great view outside without the missing window (Pic.
 22).

-On top of that, you can considerate which seat will be the best for you possibly as far as possible from the wings.
-To be honest, the best are the seats between the front and the wings, however we should consider safety also.
+On top of that, you can consider which seat will be the best for you possibly as far as possible from the wings.
+To be honest, the best are the seats between the front and the wings, however, we should consider safety also.
 The safest seats on a plane are near the tail (Pic.
 24, 25).

 Why the best seats for flightseeing are near the front?
-Because when you are sitting you eyes are headed front.
+Because when you are sitting your eyes are headed front.
 It is quite difficult to turn your head back.
 Even if you do this you will not be able to have the same angle of view as when you are looking ahead.
-Hence the seats near the tail are slightly less favorable for the flightseeing purposes, although this is a small detail.
-The safety is undeniably much more important, so I advise to take a seat near the tail then.
-In the close future, the way of choosing the plane seat will rapidly change.
+Hence the seats near the tail are slightly less favorable for flightseeing purposes, although this is a small detail.
+Safety is undeniably much more important, so I advise you to take a seat near the tail then.
+In the close future, the way of choosing a plane seat will rapidly change.
 Everyone will do it in the 3D mode provided by 3dseatmapvr.com (Pic.
 26).

 This interactive aircraft interior visualization will be installed by Emirates Airlines first.
 The decision about the plane seat is very important not for flightseeing purposes only.
-Imagine, that this is from few to even a dozen or so hours of your life.
+Imagine, that this is from a few to even a dozen or so hours of your life.
 Moreover, you have to pay for it, especially in low-cost carriers.
-Other airlines like Emirates offer you a free of charge seat allowance from 48h before your departure.
+Other airlines like Emirates offer you a free-of-charge seat allowance from 48h before your departure.
 Then you can find a good place for you if you are lucky.